Build Your Best Physique: Bodyweight Workout

 Phase 1 of Build Your Best Physique workout has you mainly performing traditional, no-frills exercises easily done in most gyms.
-But I often get questions pertaining to how to modify workouts when certain equipment isn’t available or because of crowded gyms.
+However, I often get questions pertaining to how to modify workouts when certain equipment isn’t available or because of crowded gyms.
 Additionally, many want bodyweight alternatives when on the road or training at home.

 With all that said, a common follow-up question is if one could actually build any significant amount of muscle with bodyweight training.
-Will it be worth your while to perform a few bodyweight moves in order to shore-up your training when the availability of weight training equipment just isn’t a reality?
+Will it be worth your while to perform a few bodyweight moves in order to shore up your training when the availability of weight training equipment just isn’t a reality?
 Can bodyweight training be challenging enough to overload the muscle or muscle group in order to induce a substantial training effect?

 The short answer is yes.
 But how do we go about making some relatively “easy” exercises into muscle-building tools that could potentially rival more traditional gym moves?
 The answer lies in progressive measures.
 That is, modifying bodyweight exercises in order to make them more challenging for a training overload.
 But first, let’s take a look at a couple of ways we can plug in bodyweight training.